itzzjb/Docker-Beginner/README.md

 ```

 >[!IMPORTANT]
-> **Dockerfiles are used to build Docker images, docker-compose files are used to define and manage multi-container Docker applications, providing a higher level of abstraction for container orchestration and management**
+> **Dockerfile files are used to build Docker images, docker-compose files are used to define and manage multi-container Docker applications, providing a higher level of abstraction for container orchestration and management**

 ## Deploying a application using Docker (Python Flask)